wingillis/obsidian-llm-notes/README.md

 ### First-time setup

-The first time you use the plugin, it will create a `milvus` database to store note embeddings.
+The first time you use the plugin, it will connect to your redis instance and populate the database to store note embeddings and metadata.
-The embedding generation process can take a long time, because I implemented a version of [Anthropic's contextual retrieval technique](https://www.anthropic.com/news/contextual-retrieval) to improve RAG output.
+The embedding generation process can take a long time, because I implemented a poor-man's version of [Anthropic's contextual retrieval technique](https://www.anthropic.com/news/contextual-retrieval) to improve RAG output.

 If you don't want to use this feature, you can disable it in the settings.